Defense Technology Training

 The Wyoming Law Enforcement Academy is hosting the professional training staff of the Defense Technology Training Academy who will be presenting a 4-Day Less Lethal Instructor Course at WLEA 1556 Riverbend Drive, Douglas Wyoming on August 17-20, 2026.
 The complete program consists of the following four areas: OC AEROSAL PROJECTORS, LESS LETHAL IMPACT MUNITIONS, CHEMICAL MUNITIONS, AND DISTRACTION DEVICES.

-Attendance of these programs will enable the studnet to continue in-service training for their department by providing both the technical and tactical information needed for effective product use.
-This program will cover a wide range of intergrated Use of Force options enhancing officer safety and to support courtroom testimony.
+Attendance of these programs will enable the student to continue in-service training for their department by providing both the technical and tactical information needed for effective product use.
+This program will cover a wide range of integrated Use of Force options enhancing officer safety and to support courtroom testimony.
 Students may attend all or any combination of the four programs.

 This certificate is valid for three calendar years from course completion.